Brett Berard

-Brett Berard (born September 9, 2002) is an American professional ice hockey forward who plays for the Hartford Wolf Pack of the AHL as a propect of the New York Rangers of the National Hockey League (NHL).
-Berard was drafted by the Rangers in the 5th round (134th overall) of the 2020 NHL Entry Draft.
-Berard won a gold medal with the United States men's national junior ice hockey team at the 2021 World Junior Ice Hockey Championships.
+Brett Berard (born September 9, 2002) is an American professional ice hockey forward for the Montreal Canadiens of the National Hockey League (NHL).
+He was selected in the fifth round, 134th overall, by the New York Rangers in the 2020 NHL entry draft.
+Internationally, Berard won a gold medal with the United States national junior team at the 2021 World Junior Ice Hockey Championships.

 Playing career

-Berard was drafted by the Rangers out of the USA Hockey National Team Development Program in the 5th round (134th overall) of the 2020 NHL Entry Draft.
-He then went on to play college hockey for the Providence Friars men's ice hockey from the 2020-21 season through the 2022-23 season.
-Berard's father David Berard had been an assistant coach for Providence when Brett was a toddler.
+Berard was selected by the New York Rangers in the fifth round (134th overall) of the 2020 NHL entry draft.
+Prior to this, he was a member of the USA Hockey National Team Development Program before committing to play collegiately for the Providence Friars beginning in 2020–21.
+Berard's father, David, had previously been an assistant coach for Providence when Brett was a toddler.

-Prior to the 2022-23 season, Journal News reporter Vincent Z. Mercogliano rated Berard as the Rangers' 6th best prospect.
-After the 2022-23 Providence season he signed his first NHL contract with the Rangers and played 3 games for Hartford.
+At the onset of the 2022–23 season, Journal News reporter Vincent Z. Mercogliano rated Berard as one of the Rangers' best prospects.
+Following his junior season with Providence, he signed his first NHL contract with the organization and was assigned to their American Hockey League (AHL) affiliate Hartford Wolf Pack in March 2023.

-In 2023-24, Berard played the entire season for Hartford, and led the team in goals with 25 and was 3rd on the team in points with 48.
-He finished 3rd among AHL rookies in goals.
+The following season, Berard played the entire 2023–24 campaign with Hartford, and led his team in goals with 25.
+Collectively, he also finished third amongst all AHL rookies in goals.

-Prior to the 2024-25 season Mercogliano rated Berard as the Rangers' 4th best prospect, behind just 1st round draft picks EJ Emery, Brennan Othmann and Gabe Perreault.
-McKeen's Hockey also rated him as the Rangers' 4th best prospect, saying that "He’s a very aggressive forechecker.
-He can kill penalties.
-He drives the net and battles for touches in high traffic areas.
-He’s not an easy player for defenders to pin down," but doesn't have as much offensive upside as Othmann.
-The Hockey News rated him as the Rangers' 7th best prospect.
-After the season he revealed that he played much of his time with a torn labrum.

-Berard had a strong training camp with the Rangers and was one of their last cuts before the start of the regular season.
-He was recalled to the Rangers on November 24, 2024, after posting 7 goals and 6 assists in his first 16 games for Hartford.
-He registered an assist in his NHL debut on November 25, 2024 against the St. Louis Blues.
-He scored his first NHL goal in his next game against the Carolina Hurricanes on November 27.
+Despite playing much of the 2024–25 season with a torn labrum, Berard had a strong training camp with the Rangers and was one of their last cuts before the start of the regular season.
+In late November, he was recalled by the Rangers and registered an assist in his NHL debut on November 25, 2024, against the St. Louis Blues.
+Berard then scored his first career NHL goal in his next game against the Carolina Hurricanes on November 27.

-Berard was the Rangers' last cut before the start of the 2025-26 season.
+On June 26, 2026, Berard was traded by the Rangers to the Montreal Canadiens in exchange for defenseman William Trudeau.
+Entering the offseason as a restricted free agent, he was tendered a qualifying offer by the Canadiens three days later.
+Thereafter, he agreed to a one-year, two-way contract with the team on July 9.